Bedwellty Union Workhouse: The old workhouse

-Building the new workhouse
+The replacement of the old workhouse

 The Bedwellty Board of Guardians built a new workhouse in the Georgetown area of Tredegar and they also continued to give ‘outdoor relief’, as there was a lack of adequate workhouse accommodation in periods of high unemployment.
 This was evident in the Welsh Coal Strike of 1889, when Adams states "a deputation of unemployed men from Abertillery and Blaina waited on the Board, asking for help."
 The Board of Guardians did not allow relief in industrial disputes so stone breaking was offered as a means of employment for outdoor relief.

-There are some positive things to note about life in the workhouse in Bedwellty Union there was provisions made educating for the workhouse children with the employment of a school mistress from the beginning and a positive School inspection by a committee in 1857.
-This would be seen as forward thinking as Compulsory education had not been introduced into England and Wales until the Elementary Education Act 1880.
-The origins of the nurse training that became part of St James Hospital also began in the workhouse infirmary when probationary nurses were first employed in 1901.
+There are some positive things to note about the Bedwellty Union workhouse.
+From the beginning provision was made for educating child inmates by employing a school mistress.
+Consequently in 1857 a committee made a positive School inspection.
+These innovations would be seen as forward thinking because compulsory education had not been introduced into England and Wales until the Elementary Education Act 1880.
+Also, in 1901 the origins of the nurse training that became part of St James Hospital began in the workhouse infirmary when probationary nurses were first employed.

-The building designed by a Mr Humphries of Cheltenham, was completed and opened with capacity for 300 ‘inmates’ in 1852.
-Husband and wife Mr and Mrs Keogh were the first employed members of staff as Master and Matron.
-Other employees to the workhouse a Medical Officer, a Dr T.G.
-Anthony; a Vicar Rev. Wm.
-Jones in the role as chaplain; a school-mistress; a nurse and a porter.
-The new workhouse soon became feared and hated, families who entered were separated many regarded it as a prison and discipline was harsh.
+The building, which was designed by a Mr Humphries of Cheltenham, was completed and opened with capacity for 300 inmates in 1852.
+Mr and Mrs Keogh were the first employed members of staff as respectively, Master and Matron.
+Other employees in the workhouse included a Medical Officer, Dr T.G.
+Anthony; the Rev. Wm.
+Jones, in the role of chaplain; a school-mistress; a nurse and a porter.
+Nevertheless, the new workhouse soon became feared and hated: families who entered were separated many regarded it as a prison and discipline was harsh.
 The community tried to keep ill, aged and families of those men injured at work in their homes by collections to provide money for food and rent.
-People would avoid the workhouse due to the humiliation and stigma and entering it was a last resort.
+People would avoid the workhouse because of the humiliation and stigma that it induced.
+Consequently entering it was considered a last resort.